 Generic Name: Magnesium Sulfate Trade Name: Magnesium Sulfate Therapeutic Class: Electrolyte, anticonvulsant Actions: Magnesium Sulfate is a salt that dissociates into the magnesium cation and the sulfate anion when administered.
 Magnesium is an essential element in many of the biochemical processes that occur in the body.
 It acts as a physiological calcium channel blocker and blocks neuromuscular transmission by decreasing acetylcholine release at the neuromuscular junction.
 Magnesium slows the rate of SA node impulse formation and prolongs conduction time.
-Pharmacokinetics: Onset: Immediately Duration: 30 minutes Indications: Refractory ventricular fibrillation Torsades de pointes Polymorphic ventricular tachycardia with a pulse Severe asthma with severe bronchoconstriction or concern of impending respiratory failure Anticonvulsant associated with pregnancy induced seizures/imminent seizures (eclampsia) Heart block Contramulcations.
-Hypermagnesia or hypocalcemia Known hypersensitivity Precautions: If patellar reflexes disappear in the eclampsia patient, do not repeat the doses.
+Pharmacokinetics: Onset: Immediately Duration: 30 minutes Indications: Refractory ventricular fibrillation Torsades de pointes Polymorphic ventricular tachycardia with a pulse Severe asthma with severe bronchoconstriction or concern of impending respiratory failure Anticonvulsant associated with pregnancy induced seizures/imminent seizures (eclampsia) Contraindications: 1.
+Heart block Hypermagnesia or hypocalcemia Known hypersensitivity Precautions: If patellar reflexes disappear in the eclampsia patient, do not repeat the doses.
 Magnesium sulfate should be administered slowly to minimize side effects.
 Magnesium sulfate should be given very cautiously in the presence of serious impairment of renal function since it is excreted almost entirely by the kidneys.
-Side Effects: CV: Heart block, hypotension, bradycardia RESP: Respiratory depression CNS: Drowsiness Skin: Flushing, sweating Administration: Pulseless Torsades or refractory V-fib: • Adult: 1 gm diluted in 10 mL of NS SIVP.
-May repeat once. • Podiatria: 50 mg/kg (mayimum does of 1g) diluted in 10 mL NS SIVP.
-May
+Side Effects: CV: Heart block, hypotension, bradycardia RESP: Respiratory depression CNS: Drowsiness Skin: Flushing, sweating Administration: Pulseless Torsades or refractory V-fib: Adult: 1 gm diluted in 10 mL of NS SIVP.

-• Pediatric: 50 mg/kg (maximum dose of 1g) diluted in 10 mL NS SIVP.
 May repeat once.
+Pediatric: 50 mg/kg (maximum dose of 1g) diluted in 10 mL NS SIVP.
+May repeat once.
+Torsades with pulses: Adult: 1 gm in 100 mL of NS over 10 min.
+Use a medication pump to administer the infusion.
+If a pump is not available, the infusion can be administered manually using a macro drip set @ 10 mL/min (100 gtt/min).
+Pediatric: 50 mg/kg (maximum dose of 1 g) diluted in 100 mL of NS over 10 minutes.
+Use a medication pump to administer the infusion.
+If a pump is not available, the infusion.
+If a pump is not administer the infusion of NS over 10 minutes.
+Use a medication pump to administer the infusion.
+If a pump is not available, the infusion can be administered manually using a macro drip set @ 10 mL/min (100 gtt/min).